 - V Bar V Heritage Site – About one-half hour south of Flagstaff, just off Wet Beaver Creek.
 The largest petroglyph panel in the Verde Valley.
 Typically only open Friday-Monday, check the website for the current schedule.
 A Red Rock Pass required and can be purchased several places in person or online.

 - Wupatki National Monument – The Monument offers backpacking trips to Crack-in-Rock Ruin, a pueblo built atop a mesa that has a staggering number of petroglyphs carved into the red rock it sits on; nearby mesas hold many additional petroglyph panels.
 This is a strenuous 20 mile overnight backpacking trip, typically held in October and April.
 Participants chosen by lottery, with a $75 fee.
+November through March, the Monument also offers day hikes to locations of interest, including petroglyph sites.

 Within two hours of Flagstaff: